ashish-d/k2f-portal-pages/installation.md

 ### Installation

 Create an account on salesforce.com.
-Use this [link] to install the Kandy package to your application.
+Use this '[link]' to install the Kandy package to your application.

 ##### Configure package